europeana/assembla-to-jira/README.md

 Otherwise the ticket import will fail with the error message `Field 'field-name' cannot be set.
 It is not on the appropriate screen, or unknown`.

+Additionally the following already existing custom fields need to be assigned the the same screens:

+* Epic Link
+* Epic Name
+* Rank
+* Sprint
+* Story Points

 ![](images/jira-custom-fields.png)

 On the `View Field Configuration Page` ensure the same for: